 This will prevent material from fusing together during the 3D printing process.

-- For best surface finish on small to medium sized parts, PolyJet is ideal —
+For best surface finish on small to medium sized parts, PolyJet is ideal —

 of a concern versus strength or durability, FDM is ideal.

 For parts larger than 200mm that require smooth surface finishes —

 Stereolithography and CNC machining should both be considered.